University records and directory information

 Releases aren't necessary when the photo or video's focal point is a building or non-human subject or when the photo or video is of a large group or crowd at an event or game.
 If you intend to record (audio or video) a lecture or other presentation, you should obtain written permission from the speaker(s).

 - Missouri State marketing images are available for your use.

-- Photographic Services can provide additional photos that have proper releases.
+- Visual Media can provide additional photos that have proper releases.

-Unless Photographic Services or the Office of Web and New Media have already obtained the needed release, the website supervisor should provide notice, obtain consent, and keep a record of the consent.
+Unless visual media or web strategy and development have already obtained the needed release, the website supervisor should provide notice, obtain consent, and keep a record of the consent.
 To obtain consent, the website supervisor should have the person complete and sign the Name, Voice, and Likeness Release.

 If you intend to publicly post a recording and if it is likely to capture personally recognizable images or significant personally identifiable commentary from audience members, you should inform the audience of the recording process.
 For example, the announcement, invitation, or at a minimum, sign at the entrance to the event, should state clearly that the event will be recorded and that some audience participation and/or images may be captured in the recording process.

 Removal of a likeness

 If someone discovers his/her image, voice, or likeness in one of the university's online publications and would like it removed, s/he should notify web strategy and development.